3 Lead Tracking Questions to Ask Your Agency

 - What pieces of data to provide to your sales team

-Make sure your agency isn’t a one-hit wonder when it come to marketing strategy.
+Make sure your agency isn’t a one-hit wonder when it comes to marketing strategy.

 In addition to having solid lead tracking goals, your dealership also needs to know how to optimize its various pieces of content for a great user experience.
 Good digital marketing agencies know how to track leads, but great digital marketing agencies know how to set and achieve lead tracking goals.